seancorfield/build-clj/README.md

 For `uber`, you must provide at least `:lib` or `:uber-file` for the name of the JAR file.
 Everything else has "sane" defaults, but can be overridden.

+> Note: you can always get help for a `build.clj` file by running `clojure -A:deps -T:build help/doc` which uses the `help/doc` function from the built-in `:deps` alias in the root `deps.edn` file.

 ## Typical `build.clj` with `build-clj`

 You might typically have the following tasks in your `build.clj`: